jonahmiller99/Netflix-Grid/README.md

 # To Run This App use following commands

-CD server
+CD server.
-node server.js
+node server.js.

-~ In new terminal ~
+~ In new terminal ~.

-CD client
+CD client.
-npm start
+npm start.